learnpoint/learnpoint-api-docs/README.md

 ### ApiVersion 2.7

-* Added WorkPhone (string?) to models StaffMember and FullStaffMember.
+* Added Phone2 (string?) to models StaffMember and FullStaffMember.
-  * New scope for WorkPhone: learnpointbulkapi.workphone.read
+  * New scope for Phone2: learnpointbulkapi.phone2.read
 * Added StaffFunctions to FullStaffMember
 * Added CustomProperties to Group and FullGroup
 * Added Points to CourseDefinition